bahlolab/superSTR/docs/ACKNOWLEDGEMENTS.md

 # queue.h

-superSTR contains a copy of the (BSD queue library)[https://www.freebsd.org/cgi/man.cgi?query=queue&sektion=3&manpath=FreeBSD+12.2-RELEASE+and+Ports].
+superSTR contains a copy of the [BSD queue library](https://www.freebsd.org/cgi/man.cgi?query=queue&sektion=3&manpath=FreeBSD+12.2-RELEASE+and+Ports).
 License information for BSD queue can be found in the header of queue.h.